arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 ## Mid-Term Exhibition

-{% include gallery caption="The Midterm Exhibition 2023" %}
+{% include gallery id="midterm-exhibition" caption="The Midterm Exhibition 2023" %}

 In the Mid-Term Exhibition
 TODO